-C3 Standard dis culty liaisons conduct site visits to observe course content and delivery, student course and rapport to ensure the courses offered through the concurrent enrollment gram are equivalent to the courses offered on campus.
-C3 Required Evidence 1.
-A description of what happens during a typical site visit and an explanation of how site visits are used to provide feedback from college/university faculty to concurrent enrollment program instructors.
-2. A description of how site visits are tracked by the concurrent enrollment program and an explanation of the concurrent enrollment program-defined site visit frequency of (1) first time instructors and (2) veteran instructors.
-3. Provide tracking documentation that lists the most recent site visit date for each instructor and the name of the site visitor and title.
-4. One site visit report representing each discipline performed by a faculty member with content knowledge of the discipline.
-Commentary Ideal site visit reports might describe: o the extent to which the concurrent enrollment program syllabus and content represent the on-campus course, o impressions of student interest and involvement, o whether student assignments demonstrate rigor and depth equivalent to the on-campus course, o how instructor's evaluation of student work compares to on-campus evaluation, o comments offered by students, and o recommendations for moving forward. • If an institution completes site visits on a rotation (ex. every 3 years), the institution must provide a site visit report for the most recent site visit conducted for each discipline with a description on how site visits are tracked, and a comprehensive document tracking the site visits that include all years in the rotation. • There are many approaches to conducting and recording classroom observations; institutions are encouraged to provide faculty liaisons with tools to assist them in conducting effective observations and preparing meaningful reports.
-Classroom observations are utilized by faculty liaisons to validate that that institution's expectations for the course are being met, and need not be used by high school administration in evaluations of teaching performance. • Concurrent enrollment programs have the flexibility to define faculty site visit frequency as long as integration of this standard across the concurrent enrollment program is clearly demonstrated.
-Professional concurrent enrollment program staff may conduct site visits and are encouraged to do so, but such visits by professional staff merely supplement, not supplant, faculty liaison visits. • While most colleges utilize tenured or tenure-track faculty to conduct such visits, they may also be conducted by adjuncts or non-tenure-track faculty who have experience teaching the course on campus or by more senior academic officers with authority over curriculum and faculty (e.g., department chairs or academic deans). • When faculty site visits do not occur annually, it is recommended that new concurrent enrollment program instructors receive a site visit during their first year and then are put on the concurrent enrollment program-defined frequency cycle. • Electronic signatures of any kind are acceptable for the faculty site visit reports.
-Many colleges accept these reports via email, learning management systems, and/ or other databases.
-What is important is not whether a physical signature appears, but that faculty liaisons prepare reflective reports of their observations.
+- ite visits to observe course content and delivery, student ensure the courses offered through the concurrent enrollment the courses offered on campus. - happens during a typical site visit and an explanation of how provide feedback from college/university faculty to concurrent astructors. - site visits are tracked by the concurrent enrollment program the concurrent enrollment program-defined site visit me instructors and (2) veteran instructors. - mentation that lists the most recent site visit date for each ne of the site visitor and title. - epresenting each discipline performed by a faculty member ge of the discipline. - might describe: - h the concurrent enrollment program syllabus and content campus course, - dent interest and involvement, - ssignments demonstrate rigor and depth equivalent to ourse, - valuation of student work compares to on-campus evaluation, - by students, and - for moving forward. - etes site visits on a rotation (ex. every 3 years), the institution sit report for the most recent site visit conducted for each ription on how site visits are tracked, and a comprehensive e site visits that include all years in the rotation. - baches to conducting and recording classroom observations; raged to provide faculty liaisons with tools to assist them in observations and preparing meaningful reports.
+Classroom and by faculty liaisons to validate that that institution's course are being met, and need not be used by high school uations of teaching performance. - t programs have the flexibility to define faculty site visit integration of this standard across the concurrent enrollment nonstrated.
+Professional concurrent enrollment program e visits and are encouraged to do so, but such visits by ely supplement, not supplant, faculty liaison visits. - tilize tenured or tenure-track faculty to conduct such visits, ducted by adjuncts or non-tenure-track faculty who have ne course on campus or by more senior academic officers with um and faculty (e.g., department chairs or academic deans). - s do not occur annually, it is recommended that new program instructors receive a site visit during their first year e concurrent enrollment program-defined frequency cycle. - of any kind are acceptable for the faculty site visit reports. t these reports via email, learning management systems, and/ /hat is important is not whether a physical signature appears, is prepare reflective reports of their observations.